Xilinx/Vitis_Model_Composer/QuickGuides/Setting_Signal_Size/README.md

 # How to set "Signal Size"?

+# Example 1
-Let's look at the kernel function for a kernel we are importing:
+Let's look at the following kernel function we are importing:

 ![](images/kernel.png)

-In each iteration of this for loop, we consume 16 samples and produce 16 samples (assume NSamples is equal to 16 for now).
+In each iteration of the for loop, we consume 16 samples and produce 16 samples (assume NSamples is equal to 16 for now).

 ## Feeding four samples at a time to the block